 Are you avoiding dealing with a conflict because you’re not sure how to handle it—and you want to steer clear of a verbal wrestling match or upsetting the other person?

 Well, here’s the thing…

-Watch.
-When you apply the above pro tips you’ll end up smiling so hard your cheeks hurt
+You could even end up smiling so hard your cheeks hurt :-).

 — Product Development Manager, ASX top 100 company

 Carolyn is authentic and results-oriented.
-She draws on an eclectic array of approaches, tools and techniques to suit the situation.
+She’ll draw on an eclectic array of approaches, tools and techniques to suit your situation.